Safer Motion Planning of Steerable Needles via a Shaft-to-Tissue Force Model: Method

 We assume a kinetic friction model for $f_f(s)$ of the form

-where $C(s)$ is the nominal distributed frictional force that would be present even if the needle was in a straight path, due to normal forces from the tissue squeezing the needle's outer wall on all sides, and $\mu(s)$ is the conventional coefficient of kinetic friction, which is multiplied by $f_t(s)$, the additional normal force due to the path curvature.
+where $\mu(s)$ is the conventional coefficient of kinetic friction, $f_{\!\bot}(s)$ is the needle shaft's normal force on the tissue, and $f_c(s)$ is the distributed compressive force of the surrounding squeezing tissue; $\mu(s) f_c(s)$ is the resulting nominal distributed frictional force that would be present even for a straight needle path.
 Substituting this friction model into~\eqref{eqn:ndot}, we arrive at the following first order linear differential equation

-Solving this, subject to an initial or final condition yields the internal compression force in the needle, from which the tissue normal force can be calculated via~\eqref{eqn:ft-as-n}.
-In general, $C(s)$ and $\mu(s)$ could vary along $s$ as the needle passes through heterogeneous tissues.
-We can numerically integrate~\eqref{eqn:n_ode} backwards from the tip to the base starting with $n(L)=F_p$, and substitute the solution into into~\eqref{eqn:ft-as-n} to calculate the tissue normal force distribution across the needle's path.
+Solving this, subject to an initial or final condition, yields the internal compression force in the needle, from which the tissue normal force can be calculated via~\eqref{eqn:ft-as-n}.
+In general, $f_c(s)$ and $\mu(s)$ could vary along $s$ as the needle passes through heterogeneous tissues; $F_{\!p}$ may vary for each intermediate needle shape through heterogeneous tissue or tissue state.
+Additionally, $\mu(s)$ and $F_{\!p}$ may depend on the rotational velocity of the needle~\cite{Tsumura2019_JMRR}.
+We can numerically integrate~\eqref{eqn:n_ode} backward from the tip to the base starting with $n(L) = F_{\!p}$, and substitute the solution into~\eqref{eqn:ft-as-n} to calculate the tissue normal force distribution along the needle's path.
 Alternatively, we can also express the general solution for $n(s)$ as

-where $A$ is a constant of integration that can be determined by applying the tip condition $n(L) = F_p$, and where, depending on the nature of the functions $C(s)$, $\mu(s)$, and~$\kappa(s)$, the integrals can either be evaluated analytically or numerically.
+where $A$ is a constant of integration that can be determined by applying the tip condition $n(L) = F_{\!p}$, and where, depending on the nature of the functions $f_c(s)$, $\mu(s)$, and~$\kappa(s)$, the integrals can either be evaluated analytically or numerically.